National service in Singapore: Civil defence service

+Issues

+Exclusion of Malays

+Malay Singaporeans were de facto not required to serve national service from the beginning of the draft in its initial years from 1967 until 1977, largely due to cultural and racial sensitivities with the country's immediate neighbours Indonesia and Malaysia.
+In 1987, Lee Hsien Loong, then the Second Minister for Defence, stated that the Singapore Armed Forces (SAF) aimed to prevent situations where soldiers might face a conflict between loyalty to the nation and their religious beliefs.
+His remarks drew varied responses, including criticism from Malaysia and Indonesia, while others defended his position as pragmatic, viewing it as an assertion of Singapore's right to pursue an independent domestic policy.
-The Malays were virtually excluded from conscription from the beginning of the draft in 1967 until 1977.
-In 1987, Second Minister for Defence Lee Hsien Loong stated that "if there is a conflict, if the Singapore Armed Forces is called to defend the homeland, we do not want to put any of our soldiers in a difficult position where their emotions for the nation may be in conflict with their religion".
-After Malays were conscripted into national service, they were assigned mainly to serve in either the Police Force or the Civil Defence Force, but not in the Army, Navy or Air Force.
-Military analyst Sean Walsh, who wrote The Roar of the Lion City (2007), claimed that "official discrimination against the Malay population remains an open secret".

-The Ministry of Defence has refuted Walsh's claim, noting that there are "Malay pilots, commandos and air defence personnel" and stating that "the proportion of eligible Malays selected for specialist and officer training is similar to the proportion of eligible non-Malays."
+After Malays were eventually conscripted into national service from the 1980s and beyond, they are mostly assigned to serve in either the Police Force (SPF) or the Civil Defence Force (SCDF), but not in the SAF branches of the Army, Navy or Air Force.
+In 2007, American military analyst Sean Walsh wrote that "official discrimination against the Malay population in the military remains an open secret".
+The Ministry of Defence has refuted Walsh's claims, noting that there are "Malay pilots, commandos and air defence personnel" and stating that "the proportion of eligible Malays selected for specialist and officer training is similar to the proportion of eligible non-Malays."
+Malays make up 13% of the resident population of Singapore.

 Alleged preferential treatment

 Janil Puthucheary, an elected Member of Parliament from the governing People's Action Party (PAP), was exempted from national service as he is a first-generation naturalised Singapore citizen.
-Puthucheary, who made his debut as a PAP candidate in the 2011 general election, was unfavourably compared to Chen Show Mao, a candidate from the opposition Workers' Party who had volunteered for national service before becoming a naturalised Singapore citizen.
+Puthucheary, who made his debut as a PAP candidate in the 2011 general election, was unfavourably compared to Chen Show Mao, a candidate from the opposition Workers' Party (WP) who had volunteered for national service before becoming a naturalised Singapore citizen.
 When Puthucheary pointed out that he had spent his career saving children's lives as a paediatrician, he was criticised for equating his profession with national service when a paediatrician is paid more than an average national serviceman.
-His candidacy led Workers' Party chief Low Thia Khiang to call for an amendment to the Singapore constitution to allow only male candidates who have served their national service to run for elections.
+His candidacy led WP chief Low Thia Khiang to call for an amendment to the Singapore constitution to allow only male candidates who have served their national service to run for elections.
 In March 2015, Puthucheary joined the first intake of the SAF Volunteer Corps.

 During the lead-up to the 2011 presidential election, it was alleged that Patrick Tan, a son of presidential candidate Tony Tan, had received preferential treatment because of his father's status as a PAP member of parliament and cabinet minister.
-Patrick Tan had been granted a 12-year disruption from full-time national service and had been deployed as a medical scientist in the Defence Medical Research Institute when he resumed national service.
-The Ministry of Defence refuted the allegation of preferential treatment and explained that Patrick Tan had been granted exemption along with 86 candidates between 1973 and 1992 under a scheme to train medical professionals.
+Patrick Tan had been granted a 12-year disruption from full-time national service, and had been deployed as a medical scientist in the Defence Medical Research Institute when he resumed national service.
+The Ministry of Defence refuted the allegation of preferential treatment and explained that Patrick Tan had been granted exemption along with 86 candidates between 1973 and 1992, under a scheme to train medical professionals.